 The most influential tradition in Kung Fu has been the Shaolin tradition.
 At the multiple Shaolin temples, Kung Fu was systemised and became legendary.
 Choy Lee Fut’s lineage descends from Shaolin.

 The Shaolin tradition can be further subdivided into Northern Shaolin and Southern Shaolin.
 Northern Shaolin is famous for extensive kicks, jumps and mobile footwork.
 Southern Shaolin on the other hand is famous for powerful hand techniques and low, solid stances.
 Because our founder Chan Heung had teachers from both the Northern and Southern traditions, Choy Lee Fut is fortunate enough to have both aspects, which adds to its versatility.

-The Choy Lee Fut system of kung fu contains the following (divided into Primary, Secondary and Tertiary levels):
+The Choy Lee Fut syllabus is divided into the Primary, Secondary and Tertiary levels.

 - Over 40 solo fist forms

 - Over 90 solo weapon forms

 - Over 18 Shaolin wooden dummy forms for hand techniques and weaponry

 - Extensive techniques concepts and theories for fighting, grappling and takedowns, designed to teach practical skills for self-defence or tournament fighting